Improving Fire Safety

 The Modern Building Alliance would therefore recommend compiling a collection of fire safety statistics to be included in the Eurostat mandatory program.

-On 28 November 2018, during our roundtable event ‘Fire safety: setting the scene for fire safe European buildings’ in the European Parliament, Chris Addiers, president of the EU Fire Officers associations, presented the perspective of the fire services, stating that a crucial link was missing between data collection and research and that without common definitions and harmonised data, we don’t have a clear overview of fire fatalities.
+On the 28th November 2018, during our roundtable event ‘Fire safety: setting the scene for fire safe European buildings’ in the European Parliament, Chris Addiers, president of the EU Fire Officers associations, presented the perspective of the fire services, stating that a crucial link was missing between data collection and research and that without common definitions and harmonised data, we don’t have a clear overview of fire fatalities.
 He added that fire safety at EU level should no longer just focus on construction products but must broaden the scope.
 He called to organise risk assessment, data collection, R&D and fire safety science at EU level.
 Read more about the event on here.

 There is room for improvement with easily and readily implementable solutions

 To our knowledge, only eight European countries (Norway, Denmark, Sweden, Finland, Estonia, UK, Ireland and the Netherlands) had made smoke detectors mandatory.
 Smoke alarms provide a critical early warning of fire, allowing additional time to escape.
 Fire statistics in Sweden reveal that two thirds of fatal fires between 2000 and 2004 occurred in homes with no or non-functioning smoke alarms.

 In the U.S., similar statistics point out that almost a quarter of civilian fire deaths occurred in homes where smoke alarms were present but not operating.
 This highlights the importance of training and public awareness.
 Better communication on the usefulness of detectors, the need for their maintenance and how to behave in a fire situation and respond to alarms are also essential.